hikeventures/hikeventures.github.io/_posts/best/2016-10-10-best-down-jackets.markdown

 ---

 ### How to fluff?
 A big tumbler can be used to dry the down jacket.
-Also add a few tennis balls to get the down fluffy.
+Also, add a few tennis balls to get the down fluffy.

 ---